GiacomoLaw/blog/_posts/2017-4-26-Setting-up-a-HTML-email-signature.md

 title: Setting up a HTML email signature
 ---

-I use email a lot when, probably more than anything else I use.
+I use email a lot when, probably more than any other form of contact or social media.
 I decided to make a HTML email signature for myself, but found that I couldn't put the raw code into the email, and have the email render it into a signature.
 However, there is an easy way to get around this.

 ![My personal email signature](https://github.com/GiacomoLaw/blog/raw/master/images/FullSizeRender.jpeg "My personal email signature")